The Yearly Reader

 Key Numbers: .383 average, 588 at-bats, 107 runs, 225 hits, 44 doubles, 24 triples, 6 home runs, 102 RBIs, 55 stolen bases, .444 on-base percentage, .570 slugging percentage.

-Perched at or near the top of practically every offensive category, Cobb had one of his most dominant campaigns yet.
+Perched at or near the top of practically every offensive category, Cobb had one of his most dominant campaigns yet; he became the only major leaguer to have three games with three triples in multiple seasons (also performing the trick in 1911).

 2. Tris Speaker, Cleveland